mattbierner/blog.mattbierner.com/_posts/2015-09-21-stupid-template-tricks-template-assembler.md

 # I am given birth to nothing but machine code
 {% include image.html file="TFTM_Junkions.JPG" %}

 Bringing everything together, `assemble` converts an assembly program into machine code at compile time.
-Pass one is run first on the program to generate symbol table, then pass two is run with the resulting symbol table.
+Pass one is run first on the program to generate the symbol table, then pass two is run with the resulting symbol table.
 The result of `assemble` is a `ByteString` of machine code.

 ```cpp
 template <typename program>